cloudmesh-community/hid-sp18-710/paper/paper.md

-vertically making single CPU works faster and performance can be increased adding extra CPU or RAM, whereas a NoSQL database scales horizontally by making many CPUs works together and also by dividing the jobs into multiple chunks [@datastax].
+vertically making single CPU works faster and performance can be increased adding extra CPU or RAM, whereas a NoSQL database scales horizontally by making many CPUs works together and also by dividing the jobs into multiple chunks [@hid-sp18-710-datastax].
 It is very flexible and let the users to decide to use the data the way they want.
 Data localization in NoSQL databases is acheived by distributing it across many geographic regions.
-NoSQL databases does not have need specific applications or hardwares to implement replication [@mongo].
+NoSQL databases does not have need specific applications or hardwares to implement replication [@hid-sp18-710-mongo].
 Since NoSQL does not enforce atomicity and hence it is not reliable where data accuracy is very critical.
 The main advantage of NoSQL is its data is always replicated on each node and so the data is always available and there is